 All scripts that were declared in SES Evolution appear in the Script list.
-Select an existing script and click on to view it or to import a new version of the script.
+Select an existing script and click on evice it or to view it or to import a new version of the script.

-7.1.4 Choosing agent update settings
+7.1.3 Choosing agent update settings